 The placement process largely depends on the type of bridge.

-Dr. Green can place a temporary bridge over the area while the permanent bridge is being fabricated.
+Dr. Kennedy can place a temporary bridge over the area while the permanent bridge is being fabricated.
 This preserves normal dental function and protects the reshaped teeth.

-Once the permanent bridge is ready, Dr. Green removes the provisional restoration and places the bridge in the mouth.
+Once the permanent bridge is ready, Dr. Kennedy removes the provisional restoration and places the bridge in the mouth.
 He checks its fit and the bite and can make any last-minute modifications if needed.
-Finally, Dr. Green cements the bridge into place and polishes it.
+Finally, Dr. Kennedy cements the bridge into place and polishes it.

 When properly cared for, dental bridges can last a very long time.
-Dr. Green provides detailed instructions for at-home oral hygiene and returning to his office for check-ups.
+Dr. Kennedy provides detailed instructions for at-home oral hygiene and returning to his office for check-ups.

 Book a Consultation to Discuss Bridges

 If you are bothered by a noticeable gap left by a missing tooth or teeth, dental bridges can help.
-Request an appointment with Dr. Green to discuss your bridge options today.
+Request an appointment with Dr. Kennedy to discuss your bridge options today.